immunefi-team/Bounty_Boosts/Puffer Finance/29106 - [SC - High] Insufficient Handling of Partial Failures in Wi....md

 # Insufficient Handling of Partial Failures in Withdrawal Requests

-Submitted on Wed Mar 06 2024 23:22:54 GMT-0400 (Atlantic Standard Time) by @cheatcode for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 7th 2024 at 05:22:54 UTC by @cheatcode for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29106